-Fort Bend Catastrophic Accident Lawyer
+Fort Bend County Catastrophic Injury Lawyer

 Catastrophic accidents can leave victims with long-term physical, emotional, and financial consequences.
 If you or a loved one has been injured in such an accident in Fort Bend County, Texas, it is important to seek legal help from an experienced personal injury attorney.
-If you were injured in a catastrophic accident caused by someone else’s negligence or recklessness, you may have be entitled to compensation and damages.
+If you were injured in a catastrophic accident caused by someone else’s negligence or recklessness, you may be entitled to compensation and damages.

 A catastrophic accident is an incident that results in serious physical injury or illness.
-Such accidents will often include loss of a limb or organ or cause permanent or chronic pain.
+Such accidents will often include loss of a limb or organ, or cause permanent or chronic pain.
 If you or someone close to you suffered a catastrophic injury due to the negligence of another party, you may have grounds for a personal injury claim.
-You may be able to seek compensation for your medical expenses, lost wages, and other damages related to the accident.
-It is important to speak with an experienced attorney as soon as possible after sustaining injury in order to preserve evidence, accurately reconstruct the accident scene, and build an effective case on your behalf.

 Examples of catastrophic accidents include those resulting in: